 ^{}Kodacolor Daylight Type, No. 5B or No. 25B Lamp (blue) at 5 ft.
+(Time button down at "L"-see page 9)

-CAUTION: Do not flash the lamps in an explosive atmosphere.
+CAUTION: Since lamps may shatter when flashed, use the Kodak 2-Way Flashguard provided.
+Do not flash the lamps in an explosive atmosphere.